Grief Symptoms, Causes and Effects

 If you believe you are, or a loved one is, having an issue with prolonged or complicated grief, the Mayo Clinic recommends looking for some of the identifying factors of this type of grief, such as agitation, social withdrawal, emotional numbness or a sense that life no longer has any meaning.

-If you are concerned that someone you care about is exhibiting these symptoms, you can seek help by calling our trained staff at 1-888-997-3147.
+If you are concerned that someone you care about is exhibiting these symptoms, you can seek help by calling our trained staff at 1-888-997-3147(Who Answers?).
 We can help match your loved one to an appropriate treatment program in your area.

 Grief Medication: Drug Options for Those Experiencing Extreme Sadness